-Scientific name of caraway is, Carum carvi.
+The scientific name of caraway is, Carum carvi.

-|Caraway (carum carvi) seeds.
-Note for slightly curved cumin like brown seeds.
+|Caraway (Carum carvi) seeds.
+Note for slightly curved cumin-like brown seeds.

-The Carum carvi plant grows to about two feet in height and bears small feathery leaves.
-Caraway seeds, having similar in appearance as that of cumin, are crescent in shape, dark brown, with up to five stripes (ribs) running lengthwise on their surface.
+The Carum carvi plant grows to about two feet in height and is covered with tiny, feathery leaves.
+Caraway seeds, similar in appearance to that of cumin, feature a crescent shape, dark brown, with up to five stripes (ribs) that run lengthwise on their surface.

-|Marinated cheese with onion and caraway
+|Marinated cheese with onion and caraway seeds.

 Photo courtesy: wordridden